 Can I use Dijon mustard?

-What can I serve with it?
+What can I serve with Deviled Egg Dip?

 Can I add bacon?

-Yes, crumbled bacon is a delicious addition.
+Yes, crumbled bacon is a delicious addition and adds a smoky flavor.

 How long does it last in the fridge?